Gifts from Out of the Blue

 So, I ended up sharing it with my teammates.

 When necessary, I would pull one of them into the back office or into the hall.
 I would explain what I had written and why, and ask them to read it aloud with me.
 This served to refocus and rebalance us, so we could return to do the best job possible.

 Later in 2004, I resigned from my tenured job.

 In 2005, I got ordained as a spiritual-interfaith minister to boost my credibility and be able to offer counseling without getting another degree.
 (Most of my post graduate work was in psychology due to the population with which I worked.
-The expertise I gained through seventeen years of behavior management and self-esteem boosting with toddlers and school-aged students on the severe end of the autism spectrum and with special needs gave me a unique perspective.)
+The expertise I gained through seventeen years of behavior management and self-esteem boosting that lead to behavior modification with toddlers, preschool and school-aged students on the severe end of the autism spectrum and ones with vast special needs gave me a unique perspective.)

 Stay Tuned for the Continuation:

 If you have any comments or questions, please leave them below.